 What an awesome time high school is.
 We are finally getting into some really cool topics and subjects and I would hate to miss out on them.

 Do I know everything there is to know in order to teach high school subjects?
 Of course not.
 My children don't expect me to know everything.
 Quite often I am learning right along side of them.

 Don't let your limitations stand in the way of home schooling your high schoolers.
 There are always other people out there who have the knowledge you need.

 There is also peer pressure to consider at this age.
 I know it was tough when I was in high school.
 I have heard that it is fierce now.

-Why, then, would I take my budding teenager who has never been in a classroom with 35 other students at one time before, and toss her into the middle of it now?
+Why, then, would I take my budding teenager who has never gone to a "traditional" school and toss her into the middle of it now?
 The pressure put on teens now-a-days is unprecedented.
 Why not take these four years and provide them with even more formation and strengthen their resolve to know and defend their faith?

 "But what about their social life?", you might be thinking.

 It is true, this is a very social time in a young person's life.
 Use that natural social ability to get them involved in activities in your homeschool group (if you have one), in your church and in the community.